-- Once you have finished drawing a still life, the background is usually the first thing you should paint.
+Once you have finished drawing a still life, the background and foreground are usually the first things you should paint.

-- Apply the first layer of dark tone using a thin glaze of transparent color, stippled and blended with a soft sable brush.
+Apply the first layer of dark tones to the background using a thin glaze of transparent color, stippled and blended with a soft sable brush.

-- Unify the overall tone of the background with a final glaze of color that helps to merge and balance both glazed and unglazed areas.
+Unify the overall tone of the foreground with a final glaze of color that helps to merge and balance both glazed and unglazed areas.

 You can see how much more natural the background and foreground appear when seen in context with the other still life objects.